- Hiding anger results in negative health consequences.

 To use another analogy, venting anger is like using gasoline to put out a fire: It just feeds the flame.
 Venting keeps arousal levels high and keeps aggressive thoughts and angry feelings alive.
 Maybe you have heard of the joke, “How do you get to Carnegie Hall?”
 The answer is: “Practice!
 Practice!
 Practice!”
 My question to you is: “How do you become an angry, aggressive person?”
 The answer is the same: “Practice!
 Practice!
 Practice!”
 Venting is just practicing how to behave more aggressively, such as by hitting, kicking, screaming, and shouting.

 Get rid of it.
 The third approach to deal with anger is to try to get rid of it.
 This solution is important because the problems of both the other approaches (i.e., stuffing and expressing) are due to the person staying angry.
 The key thing is to stop feeling angry.
 All emotions, including anger, consist of bodily states (such as physiological arousal) and mental meanings.
 To get rid of anger, you can work on either of those.
-Anger can be reduced by getting rid of the arousal state, such as by relaxing (e.g., breathing deeply, listening to calming music) or by counting to ten (or one hundred) before acting.
+Anger can be reduced by getting rid of the arousal state, such as by relaxing (e.g., breathing deeply, listening to calming music) or by counting to 10 (or 100) before acting.
 Mental tactics can also reduce anger, such as by reframing the problem or conflict.
 For example, rather than being angered by a friend’s rude comment, one might reinterpret the comment as a sign of the friend’s exhaustion rather than as a personal attack.
 Distracting oneself and turning one’s attention to other, more pleasant topics, also works because angry people tend to ruminate about what made them angry.
-Recent research has shown that taking a more distant and detached perceptive—like a fly on a wall—can also reduce anger and aggression.
+Research has shown that taking a more distant and detached perceptive—like a fly on a wall—can also reduce anger and aggression.
+Angry people often lean forward and are "in your face."
+Research has found that something as simple as leaning back can help reduce angry feelings, especially in people who have trouble controlling their anger.
 In addition, certain behaviors can help get rid of anger.
 For example, petting a puppy, watching a comedy, making love, or performing a good deed can help, because those acts are incompatible with anger and therefore they make the angry state impossible to sustain.

 Leith, K. P., & Baumeister, R. F. (1996).
 Why do bad moods increase self-defeating behavior?
 Emotion, risk tasking, and self-regulation.
 Journal of Personality and Social Psychology, 71, 1250–1267.